louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Introduction

 Darier disease, also named Darier-White disease and keratosis follicularis, is an inherited skin disease that commonly presents in childhood but can present later in life.
 Clinically, disease is characterized by multiple brown keratotic papules coalescing into greasy plaques in the seborrheic distribution/areas of the body.
-Lesions are histologically characterized as acantholytic dyskeratosis with associated hyperkeratosis.Most cases first appear between ages 6 and 20 years old and clinically present in a generalized and symmetric distribution, but approximately 10% of patients present with localized disease described as segmental, unilateral, linear, or zosteriform.Here, we discuss a case of a 74-year-old Caucasian male with a linear truncal rash after hospitalization for COVID-19 infection.
+Lesions are histologically characterized as acantholytic dyskeratosis with associated hyperkeratosis.
+Most cases first appear between ages 6 and 20 years old and clinically present in a generalized and symmetric distribution, but approximately 10% of patients present with localized disease described as segmental, unilateral, linear, or zosteriform.
+Here, we discuss a case of a 74-year-old Caucasian male with a linear truncal rash after hospitalization for COVID-19 infection.
 While COVID-19 vaccination has been reported to precipitate Darier disease, Darier disease after natural COVID-19 infection has not been previously published.

 ---

 ### Erythema multiforme: recognition and management [^bdf459d4].
 American Family Physician (2019).
 Medium credibility.

 The following constitutes key background information on erythema multiforme:

-- Definition: Erythema multiforme is an immune-mediated disorder characterized by the presence of distinctive target lesions on the skin (primarily in acral regions) and/or mucous membranes.
+- **Definition**: Erythema multiforme is an immune-mediated disorder characterized by the presence of distinctive target lesions on the skin (primarily in acral regions) and/or mucous membranes.
-- Pathophysiology: The exact pathophysiology of erythema multiforme is not fully understood, but it is believed to be an immune reaction triggered by various factors.
+- **Pathophysiology**: The exact pathophysiology of erythema multiforme is not fully understood, but it is believed to be an immune reaction triggered by various factors.
 Infections, particularly HSV, are the most common triggers.
 Other viruses, such as HCV, Coxsackievirus, and EBV, as well as Mycoplasma pneumoniae, certain medications, and vaccines have also been implicated.
-- Epidemiology: The incidence of erythema multiforme is believed to be 0.01-1% annually, most commonly affecting individuals aged 18-30 years.
+- **Epidemiology**: The incidence of erythema multiforme is believed to be 0.01–1% annually, most commonly affecting individuals aged 18–30 years.
-- Risk factors: Risk factors for erythema multiforme include infections, especially HSV, and exposure to certain medications.
+- **Risk factors**: Risk factors for erythema multiforme include infections, especially HSV, and exposure to certain medications.
 However, in many cases, no specific trigger or risk factor can be identified.
-- Disease course: Clinically, erythema multiforme presents with symmetrically distributed target lesions on the extremities and trunk.
+- **Disease course**: Clinically, erythema multiforme presents with symmetrically distributed target lesions on the extremities and trunk.
 These lesions are characterized by concentric zones of color change.
 The severity of erythema multiforme can vary widely, from mild forms with only skin involvement to severe forms that affect multiple mucous membranes and can be life-threatening.
-- Prognosis and risk of recurrence: The prognosis for erythema multiforme is generally favorable.
+- **Prognosis and risk of recurrence**: The prognosis for erythema multiforme is generally favorable.
 Most cases are self-limiting and resolve within weeks to months without long-term complications.

 ---

 ### The American Academy of Dermatology COVID-19 registry: crowdsourcing dermatology in the age of COVID-19 [^d558584c].
 Journal of the American Academy of Dermatology (2020).
 High credibility.

-Dermatologic manifestations of COVID-19—reported phenotypes and early series are noted.
+Dermatologic manifestations of COVID-19 — reported phenotypes and early series are noted.
 There have been increasing reports of dermatologic manifestations of COVID-19.
 The first case series of dermatologic manifestations included 18 Italian patients with erythematous, urticarial, and vesicular rashes, often on the trunk.
 Other reports include drug hypersensitivity, urticaria, a petechial rash mimicking dengue, and acroischemia.

 ---

 ### A photodistributed eruption in an immunosuppressed patient [^2eff08ac].
 JAAD Case Reports (2021).
 Medium credibility.

 Question 1: What is the most likely diagnosis?
 A. Photolocalized varicella
 B. Phototoxic drug reaction
 C. Porphyria cutanea tarda
 D. Polymorphous light eruption (PMLE)
 E. Subacute cutaneous lupus erythematosus

 Answers:
 A. Photolocalized varicella – Correct.
 Varicella is a common viral infection with a characteristic exanthem.
-Although viral rashes aggravated by sun exposure, trauma, and inflammation have been described, photolocalized varicella is rare, and the typical distribution may not be seen.As with our patient, a mild viral prodrome or constitutional symptoms are often reported.
+Although viral rashes aggravated by sun exposure, trauma, and inflammation have been described, photolocalized varicella is rare, and the typical distribution may not be seen.
+As with our patient, a mild viral prodrome or constitutional symptoms are often reported.
 This case highlights the importance of including varicella in the differential diagnosis of a photolocalized eruption, especially in a patient with a known history of exposure and immunosuppression.
 B. Phototoxic drug reaction – Incorrect.
 Phototoxic drug reactions present as more similar to a sunburn than to a pruritic eruption.
-Commonly reported etiologic drugs include vemurafenib, voriconazole, doxycycline, hydrochlorothiazide, amiodarone, and chlorpromazine.This patient was taking only ustekinumab and prednisone.
+Commonly reported etiologic drugs include vemurafenib, voriconazole, doxycycline, hydrochlorothiazide, amiodarone, and chlorpromazine.
+This patient was taking only ustekinumab and prednisone.
 C. Porphyria cutanea tarda – Incorrect.
-Porphyria cutanea tarda is a disorder of porphyrin accumulation and is characterized by painful vesicles that develop on sun-exposed areas of the skin, most commonly the hands and face.Most cases are due to acquired or inherited uroporphyrinogen decarboxylase deficiency.
+Porphyria cutanea tarda is a disorder of porphyrin accumulation and is characterized by painful vesicles that develop on sun-exposed areas of the skin, most commonly the hands and face.
+Most cases are due to acquired or inherited uroporphyrinogen decarboxylase deficiency.
 D. PMLE – Incorrect.
 PMLE is an idiopathic photodermatosis that can present with a wide range of morphologies.PMLE can affect any skin type but is more commonly reported in lighter skin types.
 Systemic symptoms are rare in PMLE.
 E. Subacute cutaneous lupus erythematosus – Incorrect.
 Subacute cutaneous lupus erythematosus is a subtype of cutaneous lupus erythematosus that usually presents symmetrically as an annular or papulosquamous eruption distributed on the sun-exposed sites of the skin.